RateCity.com.au

 - 7 min read

-Banks and mortgage lenders want to make sure that they provide home loans only to borrowers who can comfortably afford the repayments.
-This is why Australian mortgage lenders require borrowers to fulfil certain eligibility criteria in order to gain loan approval.
+Banks and mortgage lenders want to provide home loans to borrowers who can comfortably afford the repayments.
+This is why Australian mortgage lenders require borrowers to fulfil certain eligibility criteria to gain loan approval.

-If you’re applying for a home loan, you’ll want to ensure that you suit the lending criteria.
-If you do not, you risk being rejected for your home loan application.
-This is for your protection as well as the bank’s, as you wouldn’t want to take on a debt you cannot comfortably repay.
+If you’re applying for a home loan, you’ll want to ensure that you can fulfil its lending criteria.
+If you can’t, you risk your home loan application being rejected.
+This is for your protection as well as the bank’s, so you don’t take on a debt you cannot comfortably repay.

-Let’s explore the standard lending criteria most banks and lenders have in Australia, and what you can do to boost your chances of approval.
+Let’s explore the standard lending criteria of most banks and lenders in Australia, and what you can do to boost your chances of approval:

 What is lending criteria and how does it impact a mortgage application?